Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 2. Strelecky Ostrov

-When you’re done admiring Prague’s city views, walk along Legion Bridge towards Prague Castle.
-Around halfway across the bridge, you’ll come across a staircase as well as an elevator that will take you down to our favourite hidden place to visit in Prague, Strelecky Ostrov.
+When you’re done admiring the city views, walk along Legion Bridge towards Prague Castle.
+Around halfway across the bridge, you’ll come across a staircase as well as an elevator that will take you down to our favourite hidden place in Prague, Strelecky Ostrov.

 Strelecky Ostrov is one of a few man-made islands on the Vltava River.
 It’s a favourite amongst locals.
 A popular picnic and relaxation spot especially during the warmer summer months.